uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 ## Restore functionality

-Support limited *Content* version tracking and restoring (or rolling back).
+Support limited *Content* version tracking and restoring (rolling back).

 Note: for Software Channels, the restore functionality does not roll back installed packages.
 It only affects contents of the channels.